shilohchiu/pizzatron/README.txt

 As you level up, the possibility of getting a more complicated pizza will increase, but it is still possible to get a less complicated pizza at a higher level (i.e, a pizza with one kind of topping at level 8).
+This means the first two pizzas should be cheese pizzas because the only topping unlocked in level 1 is cheese.

 to lose:
 - To lose, you simply have to pass level one and then create "incorrect pizzas"